SVG Files: What They Are and How to Make One

 Published:

-With those potential outcomes, why are only 53% of websites using SVG files?
-The truth is, image optimization online isn't easy.
+With those potential outcomes, why are only 54% of websites using SVG files?
+The truth is that image optimization online isn't easy.
 Quality image resolution, responsive design, and animation can improve any website.
-But if they're not done right, they can have devastating effects on user experience and site speed.
+But if they're not done right, they can tremendously affect user experience and site speed — and not positively.

 What does SVG stand for graphic

-You’re probably familiar with the common formats PNG and JPEG.
-These are raster-graphics formats, which means that they store image information in a grid of colored squares, also called a bitmap.
+You’re probably familiar with common image formats, PNG and JPEG.
+These are raster graphics formats, meaning they store image information in a grid of colored squares called a bitmap.
 The squares in this bitmap combine to form a coherent image, much like pixels on a computer screen.

-Raster graphics work well for highly detailed images like photographs, where each pixel has a specified and exact color.
+Raster graphics work well for highly detailed images like photographs, where each pixel has a specific color.
 Raster images have a fixed resolution, so increasing their size lowers the quality of the image.

-Vector-graphic formats — like SVG and PDF — work differently.
+Vector-graphic formats — like SVG and PDF — are different.
 These formats store images as a set of points and lines between points.
-Mathematical formulas dictate the placement and shape of these points and lines, and maintain their spatial relationships when the image is scaled up or down.
+Mathematical formulas dictate the placement and shape of these points and lines and maintain their spatial relationships when the image is scaled up or down.
 Vector graphic files also store color information and can even display text.

 How SVG Files Work

 SVG files are written in XML, a markup language used for storing and transferring digital information.
-The XML code in an SVG file specifies all the shapes, colors, and text that make up the image.
+The XML code in an SVG file specifies all the shapes, colors, and text that comprise the image.

 Let’s look at some examples.
 I’ll start by drawing a simple circle SVG: